aaaaargZombies/adam-ondra-noise-production-center/README.md

 ![preview](./readme/stage1.gif)

-The plan is for it too look a bit more like this;
+The plan is for it to look a bit more like this;

 ![mock up](./readme/mock_1.png)
 ![mock up](./readme/mock_2.png)